Christina Alden and Alex Patterson – Hunter | Self Release

 Eoin Glackin is a Dublin-born singer-songwriter, who points out in this short and snappy song, something we all probably aware of already, especially on the anniversary of the start of this war, that the world can indeed change from one familiar thing to something almost entirely alien very quickly.
 With an engaging and pulsating metronomic bass throughout, together with a veritable showcase of cheerful banjo and slide guitar sparring, the rhythm is maintained for the duration of this brightly performed song of hope.
 If Eoin’s intention is to lead us towards the notion that things can get better if we work at it, then it’s up to the rest of us to see that it does and with an enthusiastic tap of the foot.

-How Quick the World Can Change is featured on this week’s edition of the Vaults radio show.
+How Quick the World Can Change is included on this week’s edition of the Vaults radio show.

 M Ross Perkins – Bird of the World | Karma Chief Records